Frans-Willem/CsrSpiDrivers/README.md

 * See [Issues on github](https://github.com/lorf/csr-spi-ftdi/issues) to list current bug reports or to report a bug.
-* Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
+* Current implementation of 1.4 SPI API (used in BlueSuite starting from 2.4) is based on a wild guess and is just a wrapper around 1.3 functions.
 It doesn't support multiple programmers connected at the same time and may contain other bugs.

 ## Thanks